Benjamin Bloom: Works

 Aside from his work on educational objectives and outcomes, Bloom also directed a research team that evaluated and elucidated the process of developing exceptional talents in individuals, shedding light upon the phenomena of vocational eminence and the concept of greatness.

-In the article The Role of Gifts and Markers in the Development of Talent, 70 individuals that are known as being among the best in their field are interviewed, in addition to their parents, teachers, and other significant persons in their life.
+In the article "The Role of Gifts and Markers in the Development of Talent" (1982), 70 individuals that are known as being among the best in their field are interviewed, in addition to their parents, teachers, and other significant persons in their life.
 The purpose of the interviews was to collect the various special characteristics believed to have been the reasons for their success.
 The individuals studied were mathematicians, Olympic swimmers, and concert pianists who were arguably some of the most successful in their field.
-The three main characteristics frequently shared in the interviews by the individuals, their parents, and teachers was willingness to work, competitiveness, and ability to learn new techniques.
-By the end of the Bloom’s interviews, it was noted after all the data was collected that the interpretation of the parent’s children as being talented led to the parents creating an environment that allowed for growth within the subject through hiring teachers/tutors, opportunities in the form of competitions and events, and overall encouragement from the parents and others involved in the individuals life.
+The three main characteristics frequently shared in the interviews by the individuals, their parents, and teachers were willingness to work, competitiveness, and ability to learn new techniques.
+By the end of the Bloom's interviews, it was noted after all the data was collected that the interpretation of the parent's children as being talented led to the parents creating an environment that allowed for growth within the subject through hiring teachers/tutors, opportunities in the form of competitions and events, and overall encouragement from the parents and others involved in the individuals life.
 The belief that the individuals were talented, the attention given to a specific characteristic observed, as well as the possible inherent gift of the individual were considered to be markers.
 The markers were defined as the major reasons for the encouragement and motivation exhibited by the teachers and parents of the successful individuals.
-These factors in addition to the individual’s interest and willingness to work in their respective field are arguably some of the reasons for their huge success.
+These factors in addition to the individual's interest and willingness to work in their respective field are arguably some of the reasons for their huge success.